RoboCup-SSL/ssl-game-controller/cmd/ssl-team-client/README.md

 Source to generate the diagram: [communication_team.txt](./communication_team.txt)

 ## Connection stability
-Clients should deal with connection losts (reconnect).
+Clients should deal with connection loss (reconnect).
 The game-controller may be restarted due to various reasons like crashes or other technical issues.
 Teams are not allowed to touch their system to reconnect to the game-controller, except during timeouts.

-## Secure connection
-The connection can optionally be secured by signing each request using a RSA key.

-The private key is used on the client side to sign the complete message, excluding the signature itself.
-The public key must be provided to the game-controller.
-By default, the game-controller searches for public keys in [config/trusted_keys/team](../../config/trusted_keys/team) with the pattern `<teamName>.pub.pem`.
-The team name is case-sensitive and must be equal to one of the team names that are send via the referee protocol (including spaces, etc.).
-Each team can only connect once.

-The [genKey.sh](../../tools/genKey.sh) script can be used to generate a new pair of public and private key.

-The controller sends a token with each reply.
-It must be included in the next request, when using the signature.
-The token is required to avoid replay attacks.

-If a public key is present for the team name provided during registration, a signature is required.
-Else, the signature is ignored.
-The controller reply indicates, if the last request could be verified.

-### A note to security
-There are currently two ways to secure the connection.
-Both are optional.
-And actually, even if you implement both, the connection is not 100% secure.
-This is, because the game-controller will be accessible by everyone during a tournament.
-So putting a private key/secret on the game-controller PC is no solution, as we can not keep it private.

-If you provide your public key and keep your private key secret, all messages, sent by you, can be verified by the game-controller.
-So, only you can change a keeper or reply to an advantage choice.
-However, messages from the game-controller can not be verified.
-They might even be dropped.
-Using TLS makes it a bit harder to manipulate the connection with quite little effort (because most languages have libraries for it), but the server key could still be stolen from the game-controller computer.

-You have the choice to either skip the security layers completely and trust the community or to implement one or two of the security layers, just to be sure.
-Providing the public key will at least help in avoiding that other teams accidentally connect as a wrong team.

-Ideas on how to make the protocol more secure without making it significantly more complex are welcome.

 ## Sample client
 The sample client, that is included in this folder, can be used to test the connection.
 It can be run with